alonsoJASL/scripts_cemrg_4ch/README_MRI.md

 6) Run `create_origin_spacing_files` in `img.py`.
 Otherwise, select manually in itksnap the origin and spacing and add it to origin_spacing.txt

+	To select points in itksnap:

+	1) Load the segmentation as the main image.
+If it doesn't work, make sure that your image has the right orientation (step 1).
+	In `Tools` > `Image information...` you'll be able to see the information about the spacing and the origin.
+	2) To select points in itksnap, once the main image has been loaded, drag the segmentation again, this time `Load as segmentation`.
+	3) Click `update` in the 3D window to see the 3D representation.
+	4) On the left bar, at the bottom, you will see a `3D Toolbar`.
+Click the second icon (looks like a cross-hair with a cursor on top).
+	5) Click on any window (including the 3D view) to select a point.
+You can refine in the 2D windows by placing the cursor on one of them and scrolling.
+Your selected point will be (in voxel index) at the left bar, under `Cursor position (x,y,z)`.
+That is the information you will need to copy.
+	6) To manipulate the geometry without selecting points you need to click the first icon under the `3D Toolbar` (looks like a 3D axis with a curved arrow).

+	This process is almost automated in CEMRGApp but it's not stable.
+Ask Jose about it if interested.

+	If the scripts complain about a missing .txt file check the templates in `/scripts_cemrg/h_template/segmentations`.

 9) Select 3 points for SVC and IVC cylinders (pixel) and save in `points.txt`

 11) Run `create_cylinders.py /heart_folder/segmentations`